Inspiration

 How we built it

-We built ModTrials as a Reddit Devvit app with a React dashboard, Hono server, Devvit Redis, Devvit Reddit API, menu actions, triggers, scheduler tasks, private messages, and custom posts.
+We built ModTrials as a Reddit Devvit app with a React dashboard, Hono server, Devvit Redis, Devvit Reddit API, menu actions, triggers, scheduler tasks, private messages, Modmail fallback, and custom posts.

 The primary UX is native to Reddit.
 Moderators can run trials from post/comment menus or bot-style commands without leaving the subreddit.
-The dashboard is a secondary audit and readiness surface for reviewing rule evidence.
+The dashboard is intentionally secondary: it is an audit and readiness surface, not a heavy control panel moderators must open for every action.

 We also added server-side moderator permission checks for all menu actions and dashboard API endpoints.
 If a non-moderator opens a dashboard post, they see a locked state and no moderation data is returned.